 - A refund

-Remember to inquire with airline representatives about these things if your plans change.
-They are obligated to inform you about your rights when there’s a significant delay or cancellation.
+Remember to inquire with airline staff about these things if your plans change.
+They must inform you about your rights when there’s a significant delay or cancellation.

 Lufthansa Flight Delay Compensation

-Delays with flights from Lufthansa can be very frustrating.
-However there’s some good news: if you’re delayed for more than three hours owing to the airline’s fault, you might be able to get some compensation.
+Travel setbacks from Lufthansa can be very frustrating.
+However there’s a silver lining: if you’re stranded for more than three hours owing to the airline’s fault, you might be able to get some compensation.

-Laws in the UK and EU are on your side.
-You could be eligible for up to €600 per person.
-What is important is when you land, not when you leave.
-So keep an eye on your arrival time if you want to seek flight delay compensation.
+Laws in the UK and EU are in your favor.
+You could receive up to €600 per person.
+What matters is when you arrive, not when you leave.
+So monitor your arrival time if you want to seek flight delay compensation.

-Your compensation depends on the length of your journey.
-A short flight won’t be compensated as highly as a longer flight, even if they’re both delayed for the same duration.
+The amount you receive depends on the length of your journey.
+A short flight won’t be compensated as highly as a long one, even if they’re both delayed the same amount of time.

 Less than 3 hours | Between 3-4 hours | Over 4 hours | Distance |